 Benefits of the course

-We want to encourage as many women who have been victims of domestic violence as possible to take part in the course and therefore we:
+We therefore want to encourage as many women as possible who have experienced domestic violence to take part in this free course, which is accessible virtually.

 We can signpost/refer course participants to other services if appropriate/necessary.